 Where did it originate?

-Spider is among solitaire games, which are also called patience games in Europe.
-The game’s roots are not fully known: Some scientists assume France as its place of origin.
+The roots of solitaire games, which are also called patience games in Europe, are not fully known: Some scientists assume France as its place of origin.
 Others locate it in Germany or Scandinavia.

-The earliest written proof for patience games is provided by a book published in 1788 in Germany.
+A book published in 1788 in Germany provides the earliest written proof for patience games.
 The book is a collection of rules for different games, and its title translates to The new Royal l’Hombre.
 This refers to a popular, most likely Spanish card game at the time, which strongly influenced the history of card games in Europe.
 This book dedicates a chapter titled Patience to explaining a single-player card game.
 For a detailed explanation of our modern Spider Solitaire, have a look at our manual.

 The term patience came from French to the English language, describing endurance and longanimity.
-The French word solitaire was also incorporated into English as solitary meaning alone.
-As a game title, Solitaire refers to the element of being the only player.
-These terms fittingly define the course of the game: You do not need fellow players to play the game.
-But you do need a lot of patience.
-The challenge lies in the mental exercise of resolving the constellation of cards: You compete with yourself.
+The French word solitaire was also incorporated into English as solitary, meaning alone or by oneself.
+These terms describe the game’s course quite fittingly: You do not need fellow players but a lot of patience.
+The challenge lies in the mental exercise of resolving the constellation of cards.
+You compete against the system.

 It seems like patience games have not always been single-player games.
 The book mentioned above describes Patience as a game for two people, with only one person actively playing.
 The person not playing could bet for or against the player.
 After one round, they would switch.
-It was not passed down, when or why this element disappeared, and Solitaire became a true single-player game.
+It was not passed down when or why this element disappeared, turning Solitaire into a true single-player game.
 It seems likely that players practicing alone to improve their skills caused this change.

 Booming in the 1980s